phpearth/docs/php/intro/basics.md

 ## PHP tags

-First line in above file is a so called *opening PHP tag*.
+First line in above file is a so called *opening PHP tag* - `<?php`.
 PHP code needs to be wrapped in PHP tags for PHP to be able to parse it.
 You can also embed the PHP code directly in the HTML file.
 For example, let's create a file `php-and-html.php`:

 ```php